 Most interactive dog toys for large dogs offer distraction, not fulfillment.
-High-prey-drive dogs need the full predatory motor sequence completed: stalk → chase → capture → win.
-That’s what produces neurological resolution and genuine calm.
+High-prey-drive dogs need the full predatory motor sequence completed: stalk, chase, capture, win.
+That is what produces neurological resolution and genuine calm.
 A structured prey drive tool does this in 5 to 10 minutes.
-Puzzle toys, solo balls, and motorized gadgets don’t.
-If your large dog is blowing through toys, it’s not because they need a tougher toy.
-It’s because they need a different category entirely.
+Puzzle toys, solo balls, and motorized gadgets do not.
+If your large dog is blowing through toys, it is not because they need a tougher toy — it is because they need a different category entirely.

 Signs Your Large Dog Isn’t Being Mentally Satisfied